Light's Fort: Tunnels

-The large arched cellar in Light's Fort was used as refuge for townspeople from marauding Native Indians during the French and Indian War.
+The large arched cellar in Light's Fort was used as refuge for townspeople from marauding Native Americans during the French and Indian War.
 There were tunnels that ran from the Light's Fort cellar for almost a mile.
-These tunnels were used by nearby townspeople when they had to travel to the safety of Light's Fort during Native Indian uprisings.
+These tunnels were used by nearby townspeople when they had to travel to the safety of Light's Fort during Native American uprisings.
 The tunnels had two entrance/exit points: one was hidden in a wooded area (near present-day North 10th Street and Willow Street, Lebanon, PA), and it connected to another tunnel in a residential area (near present-day North 8th Street and Cumberland Street, Lebanon, PA).
 The tunnel network became obsolete after the French and Indian War.
 In 1818, the original Lebanon County Courthouse was built over one of its entrance/exit points at North 8th Street and Cumberland Street.
-In 1825, the section leading into the cellar would have been blocked off by construction of the Union Canal towpath canal that ran and operated just south of Light's Fort near present-day Guilford Street in Lebanon, PA.
 As late as the 1890s, portions of this tunnel network were still accessible through the basement at Stevens School (present-day Stevens Towers at North 10th Street and Willow Street).
-Because these tunnels were abandoned the openings in the Light's Fort cellar walls were closed with limestone building stones and plastered with concrete sometime during the mid to late-1800s.
-These tunnels have been part of local folklore for many years and mysterious stories about them survive and prosper.
+Because these tunnels were abandoned, the openings in the Light's Fort cellar walls were closed with limestone blocks and plastered with concrete sometime during the mid to late-1800s.
+These tunnels have been part of local folklore for many years and mysterious stories about them persist.